johnwarden/mecsim/README.md

 ## Defining Optimality

 The mean optimality is calculated based on total utility (the sum of utilities for all voters).
-But Kenneth Arrow famously argued that individual subjective utilities can't be added togeter: “it seems to make no sense to add the utility of one individual, a psychic magnitude in his mind, with the utility of another individual”.
+But Kenneth Arrow famously argued that individual subjective utilities can't be added together: “it seems to make no sense to add the utility of one individual, a psychic magnitude in his mind, with the utility of another individual”.

 So instead of considering voter's subjective utility as an absolute quantity, we consider each voter's utility as a percentage of their maximum possibility utility.

 This is consistent with many intuitive notions of what is fair.
 For example, if each voter gets 99% of their optimal utility, overall optimality is 99%.
 If we did not normalize utility, the optimal solution would be weighted towards voters with higher absolute values of subjective utility.

-### Output Files

-The simulation outputs files organized by mechanism:

-- `output/log/[mechanism_name]/[preference_name].txt`: Detailed log of the simulation

-The simulation also generates preference visualization plots in:

-- `output/plots/preferences/[preference_name].png`

 ## Limitations and Caveats